 While anonymous reporting is available by these means, the College's ability to investigate and appropriately address allegations of misconduct will be significantly limited.
-Crimes reported confidentially to the counseling center or pastoral counselors are not disclosed in the College's crime statistics or reporting processes unless those crimes are reported to PCPD through the facilitated anonymous reporting process.
+Crimes reported confidentially to the counseling center are not disclosed in the College's crime statistics or reporting processes unless those crimes are reported to PCPD through the facilitated anonymous reporting process.